haarcuba/aroma-mock/README.markdown

-# AromaMock - Mocking Framework for Coffee Script
+# AromaMock - Mocking Framework for JavaScript and CoffeeScript

 Aroma is a CoffeeScript Mock Framework.
 This of course means that it *can* be used to test and develop JavaScript, but in this document, I will address